Duymanhnguyen/BDA_2024_ViralEncephalitis/README.md

 - **Collapse DE Results:** Aggregate DE results to one result per gene, calculating standard error and sampling variance.

-- **Align DE Results from Same Models:** Integrate DE results from different datasets involving mouse models into a unified dataframe.
+- **Align DE Results from Same Models:** Integrate DE results from different datasets involving mouse models or rat models, if applicable, into a unified dataframe.

-- **Align DE Results from Different Models:** Combine DE results from mouse and rat models using an ortholog database to handle cross-species comparisons.
+- **Align DE Results from Different Models:** Combine DE results from mouse and rat models using an ortholog database to handle cross-species comparisons, if applicable.

-### 5. Meta-Analysis and Statistical Analysis
+### 5. Meta-Analysis

 - **Compare Log2FC Across Datasets:** Generate correlation matrices and hierarchically clustered heatmaps to visualize consistency across datasets.